Brandon Sanderson: 2020s

 Sanderson also collaborated with Unknown Worlds Entertainment to create the lore and setting for the video game Moonbreaker, which was released via early access in September 2022.

 The "biggest release the [fantasy] genre has seen in years" came about in December 2024 with the unveiling of Wind and Truth.
 This is Sanderson's fifth and final book in the first arc of The Stormlight Archive.
 Sanderson projects there will be at least five more books in the series, but the printing of these novels is not expected until 2031.

+On January 28, 2026, it was reported that Apple TV has secured development rights for screen adaptations of works by Sanderson, focusing initially on two major series from his Cosmere universe.
+The agreement seeks to develop feature films based on the Mistborn series and a television series adaptation of The Stormlight Archive, both of which are among Sanderson’s most commercially successful and widely read works.
+The deal is described as significant within the industry because it grants Sanderson an unusually high degree of creative involvement: he is expected to write, produce, consult on the adaptations, and retain approval rights over key production elements.
+Production roles have begun to take shape for The Stormlight Archive television project, with the production company Blue Marble Pictures attached and executive producer Theresa Kang linked to the series.

 Dragonsteel Entertainment, LLC

 Dragonsteel Entertainment, LLC is a company acting as publisher, storefront, and producer for various Sanderson-related products and projects.
-It is also known as Dragonsteel Books, according to Sanderson's personal blog as a rebranding tactic in 2021.
+It is also known as Dragonsteel Books, according to Sanderson's personal blog, as a rebranding tactic in 2021.
 It holds copyrights to many of Sanderson's novels and has self-published several of his stories in both digital and print formats.

 In 2024, Sanderson appeared before 5,000 fans at FanX in Salt Lake City, Utah, at a 50-minute panel.
 During the panel, Sanderson announced that Dragonsteel Entertainment had purchased land to "theoretically build a bookstore" called Dragonsteel Plaza.
 Dragonsteel Plaza would be home to a bookstore, outside market, and the headquarters for Dragonsteel Entertainment, LLC.